 An optionee will recognize long-term capital gain or loss upon his or her disposition of shares acquired upon the exercise of an incentive stock option if such disposition occurs at least one year after the transfer of the shares to such optionee and at least two years after the date of grant of the incentive stock option.
 Such long-term capital gain or loss will be measured by the difference between the amount realized on such disposition and the option exercise price.
-If, however, an optionee disposes of shares acquired upon the exercise of an incentive stock option within two years after the date of grant of the incentive stock option or within one year from the date of transfer of the incentive stock option shares to the optionee, such sale or exchange will generally constitute a "disqualifying disposition" of such shares and will have the following results: any excess of (a) the lesser of (i) the fair market value of the shares at the time of exercise of the incentive stock option and (ii) the amount realized on such disqualifying disposition of the shares over (b) the option exercise price of such shares, will be ordinary income to the optionee, and the Company will be entitled to a tax deduction in the amount of such income.
+If, however, an optionee disposes of shares acquired upon the exercise of an incentive stock option within two years after the date of grant of the incentive stock option may be upon the exercise of an incentive stock option within two years after the date of grant of the incentive stock option or within one year from the date of transfer of the incentive stock option shares to the optionee, such sale or exchange will generally constitute a "disqualifying disposition" of such shares and will have the following results: any excess of (a) the lesser of (i) the fair market value of the shares over (b) the option exercise price of such shares, will be ordinary income to the optionee, and the Company will be entitled to a tax deduction in the amount of such income.
 Any further gain or loss after the date of exercise generally will qualify as capital gain or loss and will not be deductible by the Company.